kannah-coder/Methods-JAVA/README.md

 Methods calling other methods

 This program is designed as a learning reference for Java beginners to understand different ways to write and use methods.

+Using static avoids creating objects
+For small programs or utility methods, making them static is easier.
+You can call them directly inside main():